BLOGFORCE Monday – Top 10 List Roundup

 David Simmons, BLOGFORCE Wing Commander

-Steve Pankey writes:
+Steve Pankey :

 Top 10 Signs of Resurrection in The Episcopal Church (In somewhat no particular order)

-4. Embracing Generous Orthodoxy at, among other places, Virginia Theological Seminary
+4. Embracing Generous Orthodoxy at, among other places,

-6. Susan Brown Snook’s voice on Executive Council
+6. voice on Executive Council

-7. Nativity Church brings Dothan their first ever Mardi Gras parade.
+7. Nativity Church brings Dothan their .

-Adam Trambley writes:
+Adam Trambley :

 10. Alcoholics and addicts being saved in the sanctuary as well as in the basement.